Mercedes-Benz Citaro: Conecto

-In year 2007, the 2nd generation Conecto was presented and is both available as standard 12m and articulated 18m version.
+Also in 2007, the 2nd generation Conecto was presented and is both available as standard 12m and articulated 18m version.
 They are however only available with 3 doors (solo version) and 4 doors (articulated version).
 Unlike its predecessor as an independent model series (a step-entrance bus derived from O405, model designation O345), it is a technically simplified version of Citaro or Citaro G, with low floor configuration and vertical engines.
 It is recognizable with the changed exterior design and small differences in interior's design in opposition to Citaro and is mainly sold in eastern Europe, the Middle East and west Asia.
 The 3rd generation is, since 2018, also sold in Italy (when low-floor Conecto was never officially sold before).

 Like previous step-entrance Conecto models, the low-floor Conecto is also produced at Mercedes-Benz Türk factory in Istanbul, Turkey.

 In September 2016, the 3rd generation Conecto was presented in Warsaw, Poland.
 Several improvements were done for the new Conecto, as well as driving safety, passenger comfort, handling and Euro 6 engines, while the operation costs still stay low.
 Examples for high standard of safety are Electronic Stability Program (ESP) on solo versions and Articulation Turntable Controller (ATC) on articulated versions.
 Conecto and Conecto G NGT powered by natural gas are also available for the first time.
 Like the 2nd generation, the 3rd generation Conecto is solely available with 3 doors (solo version) and 4 doors (articulated version).
 In 3rd generation Conecto, only Euro-VI-compliant engines are available (OM936 in 12 m, OM470 in 18 m and M936G in gas versions); the 2nd generation Conecto, with Euro-V-compliant engines (OM926LA in 12 m and OM457LA in 18 m models), continues to be marketed in certain non-EU developing markets in eastern Europe, the Middle East and west Asia, alongside the 3rd generation Conecto.